wq/django-rest-pandas/README.md

 urlpatterns = format_suffix_patterns(urlpatterns)
 ```

-The default implementation will serve up all of the available data from the provided model in a simple tabular form.
+The default `PandasView` will serve up all of the available data from the provided model in a simple tabular form.
 You can also use a `PandasViewSet` if you are using Django REST Framework's ViewSets and Routers, or a `PandasSimpleView` if you would just like to serve up some data without a Django model as the source.

 ## Implementation
 The underlying implementation is a set of [serializers] that take the normal serializer result and put it into a dataframe.
 Then, the included [renderers] generate the output using the built in Pandas functionality.